-Most general education and general elective courses only will follow 10-week formats.
-Please refer to the online college catalog to review policies regarding grading and procedures for the general education courses.
+Most general education and general elective courses only will follow the monthly start, 12-week formats with courses beginning on the first of each month.
+Please refer to the online college catalog to review policies regarding grading and procedures for these self-paced format courses.